kristiyan-velkov/nextjs-prod-dockerfile/README.md

   <img src="./public/next.svg" alt="Next.js Prod Dockerfile Logo">
 </div>

-This project is a production-ready Next.js application configured to run as a static export using a Dockerized Nginx server.
-It is optimized for deployment with a multi-stage Dockerfile that builds the Next.js app and serves the static files with Nginx for efficient performance.
+This repository contains the configuration for running a Next.js application using Docker.
+It supports development, production, and static export modes with three different Dockerfiles and a docker-compose.yml file.

 ## More about me

 - [Blogs on Medium](https://medium.com/@kristiyan.velkov)
 - [LinkedIn](https://www.linkedin.com/in/kristiyan-velkov-763130b3/)